leenasmushrooms/web/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+testimonials:
+  - author: Retheesh Sivan
+    quote: >-
+      You can easily get Fresh Mushrooms and You can also get a mushroom bed for beginners who want to get into mushroom cultivation.
+Beginners will have less workload and get best mushrooms easily.
+Additionally mushroom seeds can be obtained from Leena's Mushroom farm's at reasonable rates
+  - author: A V Mathew
+    quote: >-
+      Happy to state that he is one of my best trainees , very sincere and hard working.
+No doubt to say that this is the best lab and high tech mushroom production unit in Kerala.I have visited several times his lab and production units .He is really extending a great service to the people nearby by distributing quality farm fresh mushrooms and spawn.I wish him all the best
+  - author: Mathews George Viruppamattam
+    quote: >-
+      Fresh Mushroom.
+Excellent Quality .Produced in very closed hygiene environment.
+Appreciate the effort for quality and perfection.
-main:
+# main:
-  heading: Great coffee with no compromises
+#   heading: Great coffee with no compromises
-  description: >
+#   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+#     We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+#     That’s why we’re meticulous and transparent about each step of the coffee’s
+#     journey.
+We personally visit each farm to make sure the conditions are
+#     optimal for the plants, farmers and the local environment.
-  image1:
+#   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+#     alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
+#     image: /img/products-grid3.jpg
-  image2:
+#   image2:
-    alt: A green cup of a coffee on a wooden table
+#     alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
+#     image: /img/products-grid2.jpg
-  image3:
+#   image3:
-    alt: Coffee beans
+#     alt: Coffee beans
-    image: /img/products-grid1.jpg
+#     image: /img/products-grid1.jpg
 ---